McGill-iGEM2/.github/profile/README.md

 # We are McGill iGEM!
-We do cool things with synthetic biology
+We do cool things with synthetic biology.

 <!--